margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## It's a New Day ##
+It's a new day for the sun to come out
+It's a new day for movement everywhere

 Oh, it's a new day to wake up to the sun and let the life within make my heart beat with love.
 The beating heart within gives me reasons to smile.
 The pulsing heart within makes want to love.